blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 1. Open the Momentics IDE.
 Navigate to the workbench and from the program menu select File -> Import and choose "Existing Projects into Workspace".
 2. Choose "Select root directory: " and browse to the _/plugin/src/blackberry10/native_ directory that was just built by Apache Ant.
-Select the project name you entered in the Apache Ant build in the Projects list and check "Copy projects into workspace".
+Select the project name you entered in the Apache Ant build in the Projects list and uncheck "Copy projects into workspace".
 Click Finish.

 **PLEASE NOTE:**
-Each time the Apache Ant build is run it will delete the build directory and recreate a new project based on the downloaded template.
-If you have not checked the box to import the files into your Momentics workspace you will lose your work.
-You have been warned.
+Each time the Apache Ant build is run it will ask to delete the build/<Project Name> directory and recreate a new project based on the downloaded template.
+Since the instructions are to import the project but not copy the contents into your Momentics workspace only answer y for yes to delete the directory if you no longer need it.

 3. Follow these next steps to build the template plugin to be sure the setup is working.